-Assam: Man sentenced to life for sexually assaulting minor daughter in Nagaon
+Assam: Nagaon man sentenced to life for sexually assaulting minor daughter

 The convict has also been ordered to pay a compensation of five lakh rupees to the survivor.
 If he fails to pay, he will serve an additional six months in jail.

-Nagaon Additional Superintendent of Police (Crime) Jayanta Baruah stated that the incident took place earlier this year at the family’s residence in Amsoi under Raha Police Station when the man’s wife was not at home.
+Nagaon Additional Superintendent of Police (Crime) Jayanta Baruah stated that the incident occurred earlier this year at the family’s residence in Amsoi under Raha Police Station, when the man’s wife was not at home.

 The case came to light about five months later, when the victim’s mother noticed her daughter showing signs of pregnancy.